 Put yourself to the test in Tuscany

+Italy is a land of cyclists.
+That’s not so strange because cycling in Italy is like your cycling in a painting made by god himself.
+This is especially true in Tuscany.
 Cycling in Tuscany means putting yourself to the test on the hills and slopes where many cycling legends trained.
-Tuscany is in fact a land of cyclists.
 Wherever you go on your bike, you’ll meet other two-wheel aficionados.
 Especially on the Monte Serra….New insights and training methods have their roots on this climb.
 Before we dare to enter this outdoor version of a lab, we get a lecture by one of the founders of the high cadence and increased RPM.

 We are honoured to visit coach Luigi Cecchini who lives near the climb.
 For years it was his testing ground, both for himself and his clients.
 It’s on these slopes that the science and practice of Watts per kilogram emerged.
 Cecchini also tells us to keep an eye on our weight, as he told Jan Ullrich every year upon arrival in Tuscany for his training.